ShimonMimoun/CatFeeder/README.md

  - Giving permission or not giving permission for a cat to eat .
  - Add new cat.
  - Deleting exsisting cat.
- - Link for "About the cat page"
+ - Link to "About the cat page"

 ![homePage](https://user-images.githubusercontent.com/44939883/88581841-6c3e2b80-d056-11ea-91cc-768994827a2e.JPG)